tggglhhb/condrv-bsod-bug/README.md

 - bsoduserstartup.exe: places a batch with the path inside in shell:startup ***and reboots*** (crash at login)

-- bsodsystemstartup.exe: places a batch with the path inside in the system startup folder, requires admin rights to create the batch ***and reboots*** (crash at boot)
+- bsodsystemstartup.exe: places itself in the syswow64 folder, adds the copied executable as a kernel service that boots at startup ***then reboots*** (crash at boot)